-Want to keep your more personal purchases private from a nosy spouse or child?
+Want to keep your more personal purchases private from a nosy spouse or child when shopping on Amazon?
 Amazon’s leaves your purchase history readily accessible through the “Returns & Orders” tab at the top of every page.
 But you can easily hide orders on Amazon from prying eyes by archiving them.
-Here’s how.

-The best way to hide your Amazon orders is to archive them so they don’t show up in your regular orders list.
+When you archive an order, it doesn't show up in your regular orders list on the Your Orders page.
+Your archived orders are stored on the Your Account page instead.
 The option to archive an order is only available when browsing Amazon on your computer or by using your phone’s web browser in desktop mode.
 You can’t use an app or Alexa device to perform this function.

 1. On your computer go to Amazon.com (see instructions below on how to view a desktop version of the Amazon website on your phone)